 A lot of the data concerning the EMODnet chemical parameters are also available in the ICES database DOME.
 Therefore an extraction from DOME to the regional data pool (EMODnet Chemical Buffer Database) has been done.
 The Greater North Sea partners only have to report additional datasets (except nutrients).
-For this purpose ICES distributed to all partners in the region a worksheet with the content of the database per parameter and per matrix.
+For this purpose ICES distributed to all partners in the region a worksheet with the content of the database per submitting institute, per parameter and per matrix in order to determine what additional data had not already been included.
+The handling of duplicates in a systematic and operational way is beyond the scope of the EMODNET Chemical pilot and it has been included in the context of the SeaDataNet II proposal, where it is intended to tackle the issue for all nodes in the distributed network.

 The boundaries for the area covered are the following: